BetterDevelopers/resources/Education and Tools/README.md

 [WHAT THE FONT](https://www.myfonts.com/WhatTheFont/) - Find out the name of any font from a simple image of the text.
 [FONT AWESOME](https://fontawesome.com/) - Great selection of free and premium Icons.
-[DA FONT](https://www.dafont.com/) - Amazinf resource for custom fonts.
+[DA FONT](https://www.dafont.com/) - Amazing resource for custom fonts.
+[FLATICON](https://www.flaticon.com/) -Free and paid icons available in various sizes.

 ## Images & Video